schitresh/computer_science/database_system/11_file_organization.md

   - Index maintainance can add overhead in insert & update operation

 ## Hashing File Organization
-- For larger databases with thousands & millions of records, indeximng becomes inefficient
+- For larger databases with thousands & millions of records, indexing becomes inefficient
   - Because searching a specific record consumes more time
   - Hashing can directly reach the location of a record without searching through indices
 - Hash Table